 Further, looking at Jesus from the synoptic Gospels, Jesus was then a popular local hero shuttling between Galilee and Judaea, at variance with the established Jewish faith and its informal custodians like the Pharisees and the Scribes and it wouldn’t have been anybody’s case to glorify his deeds in the flesh or to perpetuate the memory of Jesus.
 In fact the Jews then being under the Roman vassalage, the local authorities were interested in maintaining status quo lest a worse fate befall them.
 Therefore, to look for contemporary references either in the Roman history or the Jewish history wouldn’t be of much avail.

-At least one and a half decade had passed before Paul starts his epistolary venture, before the Gospel writer Mark wrote his Gospel.
+At least one and a half decades had passed before Paul starts his epistolary venture, before the Gospel writer Mark wrote his Gospel.

 Therefore the forerunner to the Gospels were those 13 epistles written by Paul the evangelist to the various branches he had established around Greece and Asia Minor.
 These pockets of Christian Faith coagulated into the Church.
 These are facts.